Grenadines Snorkeling, Scuba Diving And Activities

 These are home to lots of green turtles where you’ll have a treasured snorkeling time with these wonderful creatures.
 Horseshoe Reef protects and surrounds four of the five Tobago Cays and makes it great for diving and snorkeling.

 Baradel is one of the idyllic Tobago Cays, where a lush green of the aptly named turtle grass spreads out like an underwater field of dreams.
-You will also find turtles, stingrays and eagle rays.
+You will also find turtles, stingrays, and eagle rays.

 Nearby Mopion, just off from Petit St. Vincent, a dreamy desert island you can find Mopion Reef, this snorkeling spot can be a good place to see sharks.

-Yacht charter holidays are very popular on the Grenadines and St. Vincent and very popular for water activities.
+Yacht charter holidays are very popular in the Grenadines and St. Vincent and very popular for water activities.
 One of the best places for snorkeling because of the clear blue waters, packed with fascinating creatures and caressed by warm tropical breezes.